ortus-boxlang/bx-jsoup/readme.md

 ### htmlParse( html )

-Parses an HTML string and returns a Jsoup Document object for manipulation.
+Parses an HTML string and returns a BoxDocument object for manipulation.
+BoxDocument extends Jsoup's Document class with additional BoxLang-specific methods.

 **Parameters:**

 - `html` (string, required): The HTML string to parse

-**Returns:** A Jsoup Document object with methods for HTML manipulation
+**Returns:** A BoxDocument object with methods for HTML manipulation

 **Example:**